Our free membership, business.com+, takes the pain out of choosing new business services.

 2. Encourage proactive healthcare.

-According to Rudolf Berzins, president and senior risk advisor of Apex Benefit Group, it costs less to insure people who are proactive about their health.
+According to Rudolf Berzins, founder and principal of Apex Benefit Group, it costs less to insure people who are proactive about their health.
 Many insurance companies offer incentives for businesses that encourage their employees to participate in workplace exercise programs or schedule regular visits with their primary care providers.
 Before selecting an insurance provider, check if any of them will provide discounts or rebates for proactive health initiatives in the workplace.

 3. Shift cost-sharing to employees.